Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it searches a local SQLite mailbox index without IMAP, distinguishing it from live searches.
+The description clearly states it searches a local SQLite mailbox index without IMAP, and explicitly distinguishes itself from the sibling tool search_emails by noting offline capability.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.